ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

   \,.
 $$

-By construction of the resolutions and by def. \ref{RightDerivedFunctorOfLeftExactFunctor}, this is equal to
+By the constructions of the resolutions and by def. \ref{RightDerivedFunctorOfLeftExactFunctor}, this is equal to

 $$
   \cdots